VIDIUN/vidiun-player-js/docs/how-to-build-a-plugin.md

 # Writing an Advanced Plugin

 An advanced plugin is one that is built as a self project and handles a version, tests, documentation, dev scripts and so on.
-All of the options described above can be achieved by using the `PlayKit JS Plugin Generator` tool.
+All of the options described above can be achieved by using the `PakhshKit JS Plugin Generator` tool.
-<br>Read [here](https://github.com/kaltura/playkit-js-plugin-generator) to learn more.
+<br>Read [here](https://github.com/vidiun/pakhshkit-js-plugin-generator) to learn more.